ddddavidmartin/Pre-commit-hooks/README.md

 5. Work on your code as usual and the hooks should be run automatically when calling `git commit`.

 6. Profit!

+## Contributions

+Thanks to [everyone](https://github.com/githubbrowser/Pre-commit-hooks/graphs/contributors) who contributed with fixes, ideas and extensions!

+Feel free to open issues or pull requests if you come across something that can be improved or does not work.
+Input is always appreciated.